 Horizon Air Pilot Development Program

-Hawaii's First Full-Circle Pathway to the Flight Deck – Exclusively at Pacific Flight Academy
+Hawaii's First Full-Circle Pathway to the Flight Deck – Available at Pacific Flight Academy

 Whether you're a high school graduate dreaming of the skies or a career-changer ready to pivot, the PDP empowers you with financial support, mentorship, and guaranteed opportunities.
 With over 430 students enrolled nationwide (as of the program's launch), this Hawaii-exclusive track is designed to address the pilot shortage while fostering homegrown talent.